 Paris is undeniably a beautiful city but it also has darkness beneath its walls — a full city of darkness commonly known as the Paris underground city.
 This city is called “The Catacombs”.

-But if you want to get a deeper understanding of the Catacombs, their history and get access to a section closed off to the public, book yourself this guided tour with knowledgeable and professional tour guides.
+But if you want to get a deeper understanding of the Catacombs and their history and get access to sections closed off to the public, then book this guided tour with knowledgeable and professional tour guides.

-6. Seine river turns part of Paris into 2 islands
+6. The Seine River turns part of Paris into 2 islands

 Pro tip* The best way to take in all the stunning views of Paris is by cruising the Seine.
 It even gets better when you take the cruise at sunset.